-Morocco’s most northerly mountain chain, the Rif Mountains, slopes upwards from the Mediterranean Sea to the east of Tangier.
-It’s an astonishingly varied terrain of gentle green foothills, aromatic cedar forests and craggy red-hued peaks.
+Morocco’s most northerly mountain chain, the Rif Mountains, is an astonishingly varied terrain of gentle green foothills, aromatic cedar forests and craggy red-hued peaks.
 Andalusian-style villages perch on the slopes; one of the best known being the ‘blue city’ of Chefchaouen, which makes an excellent base for hiking.

 Despite the region’s rugged beauty, it’s not often frequented by hikers - they eschew it in favour of the High Atlas peaks, where you'll find Morocco's highest mountains.
 But if you enjoy getting off-the-beaten track, then the Rif offers some of the best hikes in Morocco.
 You’ll find some of the best options in Talassemtane National Park, a UNESCO-designated landscape of deep valleys, limestone ridges, and forests of Moroccan fir which are home to rare barbary apes.